Overview

 Section 78 notices, work-capacity decisions, IME reports, treatment denials, rehabilitation plans, and any internal review history.

-What to do in the first 7 days on a serious injury claim
+What to do in the early triage stage on a serious injury claim

 If your injury is severe, plan as if threshold disputes will happen later.
-Use the first 7 days to lock the file so immediate weekly-payment, treatment and long-term threshold decisions can all use the same evidence.
+Use the early triage stage to lock the file so immediate weekly-payment, treatment and long-term threshold decisions can all use the same evidence.

 - Compile a dated injury file: event date, diagnosis notes, GP letters, specialist referrals.